choogiesaur/traffic-alerts/README.md

 **Dependencies:** ***Python3***, ***cx_Oracle***, ***HTML.py***

-Tool for periodically scanning network traffic and generating alerts based on certain conditions. crontab'd shell script on vetools server will run **traffic-alerts.py** every hour.
+Tool I built during an internship for periodically scanning telecom network traffic and generating alerts based on certain conditions.
+A crontabbed shell script on a dev server will run **traffic-alerts.py** every hour.
 For each alert, this tool:

-- queries the specific database view associated with the given alert (packet loss, route advanceable response, call duration)
+- queries the specific database view pertaining to metrics for the given alert (packet loss, route advanceable response, call duration)
 - calls alert function to scan the result set for given conditions
 - calls html generation function to create the alert message and html table
 - sends email to list of recipients via google SMTP.